 Once a hospitality business signs up, they are supported to:

 As well as generating more than 10% of global GDP, tourism creates jobs, infrastructure and invaluable cultural exchange.

 However, it also produces 4.2m tonnes of plastic waste - every single year.

 As a major contributor to the global plastic crisis, tourism’s toxic relationship with plastic threatens its own future, as well as our environment, climate, health and economic prosperity.

-Common Seas partners with governments around the world to help them quickly and significantly reduce their plastic pollution.
+We partner with governments to help them measure and quickly reduce their countries’ plastic pollution.